-The Eiffel Tower isn't immune to rumors -- some true (oui! a zipline was set up during the French Open this year), and others false (non! a wall is not set to go up around the landmark, though a new glass partition will be erected in the gardens to improve the visitor experience and to enhance security).
+The Eiffel Tower isn’t immune to rumors – some true (oui! a zipline was set up during the French Open), and others false (non! a wall is not set to go up around the landmark).

-But photographer Mary Quincy, who has more than 122,000 followers on Instagram, keeps a tally of lesser known spots to snap the Eiffel Tower.
-"From the Avenue de Camoens, it's a nice perspective to take photos -- especially if you want personal portraits with the Eiffel Tower in the background and no one else around," she says.
+Photographer Mary Quincy, who has more than 122,000 followers on Instagram, keeps a tally of lesser known spots to snap the Eiffel Tower.
+“From the Avenue de Camoens, it’s a nice perspective to take photos – especially if you want personal portraits with the Eiffel Tower in the background and no one else around,” she says.

 Her other tip is the Square Rapp, which “offers an original view of the Eiffel Tower between two buildings.”